H571567/SemesterProject_Deep_Learning/ReadMe.md

 # Subsea imaging in fishing and shipping

-In this task I have created 3 notebooks.
+In this task I created 3 notebooks.
 One about fish classification, fish segmentation and one about marine fouling.

 Links that helped me:
 * https://walkwithfastai.com/Segmentation